General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Transaction data – information on the Transaction and information about the Card used for the Transaction and identification of the Cardholders.

-1. The service of collection of payments via the Internet with payment cards provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.
+1. The service of online payment collection with payment cards provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.

 3. Prior to using this service, the Merchant shall submit to Paysera: